Almarch/NLP-from-a-PC/README.md

 The goal of this repo is to play with natural language processing with relatively limited resources.

-# 🚧 this is a work in progress 🚧

-- ✅ All services run and are properly served by at least one API
-- ⚠️ Some further APIs and associated functions are missing
-- ⚠️ Coherent pipelines are to be developped
-- ⚠️ Some services exhibit questionnable performances and should be tuned or benchmarked

 ## 0. Set-up with Docker

 <img src="https://github.com/user-attachments/assets/b12cbef1-98a9-4b79-bca0-fa1f21cb6f0e" width="200px" align="right"/>